April Wine: Gold and platinum years

 The band's fifth release, 1975's Stand Back, went double platinum in Canada, riding on the success of the singles "Tonight Is A Wonderful Time To Fall In Love" and "I Wouldn't Want To Lose Your Love".
 April Wine went on tour with Heart, then Thundermug.
-Following the tour, Jim Clench left to join Bachman–Turner Overdrive; he was replaced by Steve Lang.
+In April 1976, April Wine became the first band to sell out Regina Stadium and the first band to sell out Edmonton's Kinsmen Field House two nights in a row.
+Following the tour, Jim Clench left, eventually to join Bachman–Turner Overdrive (in 1977); he was replaced by Steve Lang.

 The band's next release, in 1976, was The Whole World's Goin' Crazy.
 It was the first April Wine release to hit platinum status based on advanced sales orders alone.
 The album contained the popular title track as well as a hit single, the ballad "Like A Lover, Like A Song".
 Their sixth album, Forever for Now, was another platinum seller and contained the band's biggest single to date, "You Won't Dance With Me".

-On March 4 & 5, 1977, April Wine was booked to play a charity concert at Toronto's famed El Mocambo Club.
+On March 4 and 5, 1977, April Wine was booked to play a charity concert at Toronto's famed El Mocambo Club.
 The co-headliner on the bill was a band called "The Cockroaches", which turned out to be The Rolling Stones.
 The pseudonym was a poorly kept secret and huge crowds turned out for the event.
 April Wine's performance was captured and released as the album Live at the El Mocambo.
 The band then got its first chance at touring the U.S., opening for The Rolling Stones, Styx and Rush.